Management Development and Compensation Charter

 1.0 Membership.
-The Management Development and Compensation Committee (the MDC Committee) shall consist of three (3) or more directors who satisfy the independence requirements of the New York Stock Exchange, are “non-employee directors” pursuant to Securities and Exchange Commission Rule 16b-3, and are “outside directors” for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended.
+The Management Development and Compensation Committee (the MDC Committee) shall consist of three (3) or more directors who satisfy the independence requirements of the New York Stock Exchange and are “non-employee directors” pursuant to Securities and Exchange Commission Rule 16b-3.
 The members of the MDC Committee shall be elected by the Board of Directors, upon recommendation of the Nominating and Corporate Governance Committee, to serve at the pleasure of the Board of Directors.
 The Board of Directors shall designate a chairman from among the membership of the MDC Committee.
 Upon recommendation by the Nominating and Corporate Governance Committee, the Board of Directors may remove any member of the MDC Committee at any time.
 Vacancies on the MDC Committee shall be filled by the Board of Directors.

 2.0 Purpose.
 The purpose of the MDC Committee shall be to make recommendations to the Board of Directors concerning the compensation of the Corporation’s “Executive Officers” or “Officers” within the meaning of Rule 3b-7 and Rule 16a-1(f) under the Securities Exchange Act of 1934 (collectively, the Executive Officers) and produce an annual report on executive compensation for inclusion in the Corporation’s annual proxy statement.